Fergal O'Brien

-Fergal O'Brien (born 8 March 1972) is an Irish professional snooker player who plays on the main professional tour since 1991.
-Ranked within the world's top 64 players from 1994 to 2022, he has reached his highest position of 9th in the 2000–01 season.
-He has won one ranking title, the 1999 British Open, defeating Anthony Hamilton 9–7 in the final.
-He has reached two other major finals, notably the 2001 Masters, where he lost 9–10 to Paul Hunter.
-O'Brien was relegated from the professional tour after losing to 15-year-old Welsh amateur Liam Davies in the 2022 World Snooker Championship qualifying rounds.
-However, he regained his professional status immediately by coming through Event 1 of Q School.
+Fergal O'Brien (born 8 March 1972) is an Irish retired professional snooker player who competed on the World Snooker Tour from 1991 to 2024.
+He won one ranking title during his career, defeating Anthony Hamilton 9–7 in the final of the 1999 British Open.
+He was runner-up at the 2001 Masters, where he lost the final 9–10 to Paul Hunter.
+His best performance at the World Snooker Championship was reaching the quarter-finals of the 2000 event, where he lost 5–13 to eventual champion Mark Williams.
+He reached his highest world ranking of ninth in the 2000–01 season, but spent only three seasons of his 33-year career ranked inside the top 16.
+He retired from professional competition at the end of the 2023–24 season, intending to remain active in the sport as a coach and a commentator for Eurosport.

 Career

-O'Brien is, along with Yan Bingtao, one of only two players to score a century in their first frame at the World Championships in the Crucible, which he achieved against Alan McManus in 1994 (though he lost the match 10–7 and did not qualify again until 1998).
+O'Brien is the only player to score a century in their first frame at the World Championships in the Crucible, which he achieved against Alan McManus in 1994 (though he lost the match 10–7 and did not qualify again until 1998).
 His greatest achievement was winning the British Open in 1999, beating Anthony Hamilton 9–7 in the final.
 Hamilton opened with two centuries, but O'Brien won five frames on the final black to defeat the Nottingham man.